ChowMeins/Wizard101-Quiz-Solver/README.md

 ---

-> **A previous version using Selenium exists, but is unreliable and not recommended to use. **
+> **A previous version using Selenium exists, but is unreliable and not recommended to use**
 ## **Features**

 - **Fully Automated**: Handles login, navigation, and quiz solving